Germany fears recession due to trade war with US

 German Industry 4.0 facing digital protectionism ⚙️

 Industrial digitalization in Germany, known as Industry 4.0, integrates sensors, private 5G networks, and cyber-physical systems to optimize production.
-However, a trade war could disrupt the supply of key chips and electronic components, many manufactured in the U.S. or under U.S. patents.
+However, a trade war could disrupt the supply of key chips and electronic components, many of which are manufactured in the U.S. or under U.S. patents.
 Smart factories, which rely on cloud data and global platforms, face a scenario of technological fragmentation and rising logistics costs.